Brave New Work?

 Such groups can also come together in virtual teams, unless geographical distance allows otherwise.
 This allows freelance workers to be active simultaneously in several projects in different locations at the same time.

-New Technologies – Curse and Blessing
+New Technologies – Curse and Blessing for the workplace of the future

 Flexibility and motivation – Sounds great!
 In fact, work-life blending, multitasking and information floods are also associated with stress and overwork.
 New technologies are increasingly demanding for companies and employees.
 Work processes, employee qualifications and working conditions must be continuously adapted.